datahub-project/datahub/docs/introducing-metadata-service-authentication.md

 - **DataHub Frontend Proxy** (datahub-frontend) - Resource server that routes requests to downstream Metadata Service
 - **DataHub Metadata Service** (datahub-gms) - Source of truth for storing and serving DataHub Metadata Graph.

-Previously, Authentication was exclusively handled by the frontend proxy.
-This service would perform the following steps when a user navigated to `http://localhost:9002/`, where the UI app was served:
+Previously, Authentication was exclusively handled by the Frontend Proxy.
+This service would perform the following steps when a user navigated to `http://localhost:9002/`:

   a.
 Check for the presence of a special `PLAY_SESSION` cookie.

   b.
 If cookie was present + valid, redirect to the home page

   c.
 If cookie was invalid, redirect to either a) the DataHub login screen (for [JAAS authentication](https://datahubproject.io/docs/how/auth/jaas/) or b) a [configured OIDC Identity Provider](https://datahubproject.io/docs/how/auth/sso/configure-oidc-react/) to perform authentication.

 Once authentication had succeeded at the frontend proxy layer, a stateless (token-based) session cookie (PLAY_SESSION) would be set in the users browser.
 All subsequent requests, including the GraphQL requests issued by the React UI, would be authenticated using this session cookie.
 Once a request had made it beyond